Chromium99/Planterbox/docs/Research and Analysis of Existing Technologies/Research and Analysis of Existing Technologies.md

   - Accurate plant identification using image recognition.
   - Generating personalized care instructions based on plant species and environmental conditions.
   - Tracking plant growth and providing insights to improve gardening skills.
+  - Continually training an ML model that we develop.

   The application targets plant enthusiasts, beginner gardeners, and botanists who need a reliable tool to identify plants, learn about their care, and track their progress.
 The significance lies in making plant care accessible and enjoyable for everyone with the help of technology.
+Providing the typical member of the household the ability to nurture and care for their plants is the goal of Planterbox.

   The research will focus on:
   - AI-powered plant identification using image recognition.